Miami-Dade Elections Supervisor Christina White Says They're Ready For Tuesday Turnout

 MIAMI (CBSMiami) – It was a busy day around Miami-Dade as election department workers set up 866 polling places around the county for Election Day.

-After two weeks of in-person early voting and ‘Vote-by-Mail’, more than a million people have already cast ballots in Miami-Dade.
+After two weeks of in-person early voting and voting by mail, more than a million people have already cast ballots in Miami-Dade.
 When it’s all said and done, election officials expect a record 80% of all registered voters in Miami-Dade to cast a ballot.

 “We’re looking forward to a couple hundred thousand people coming out tomorrow,” said White.

-On Monday, the only type of voting going on was last minute ‘Vote-by-Mail’ ballots being dropped off.
-There are still more than 180-thousand that have not been returned.
-‘Vote-by-Mail’ ballots must be at the county’s election office by 7 p.m. for them to count.
+On Monday, the only type of voting going on was last minute vote-by-mail ballots being dropped off.
+There are still more than 180,000 that have not been returned.
+Vote-by-mail ballots must be at the county’s election office by 7 p.m. for them to count.

 On Monday and Tuesday, they can be hand-delivered to four locations in Miami-Dade.
 The Elections Department’s main office at 2700 NW 87th Avenue in Doral, the Stephen P. Clark Center at 111 NW 1st Street in Miami, the North Dade Regional Library at 2455 NW 183rd Street in Miami Gardens, and the South Dade Regional Library at 10750 SW 211th Street in Cutler Bay.